fMRI-ugent/starting-a-new-fMRI-project/README.md

 # Starting-a-new-fMRI-project
-Info about the first steps to do when starting a new fMRI project:
-- Get feedback on your design;
-- Ethical submission;
-- Acquire data at GIfMI (Ghent Institute for Functional and Metabolic Imaging).

 This is the list of sections you will find below on this page:

 - Presentation of your fMRI design to get useful feedback from the fMRI community (optional but recommended)
 - Ethical submission (including recent examples of submitted documents)
 - Aquire data at GIfMI: several steps